 What xeriscape actually means

 Xeriscape is a design approach that reduces landscape water use by matching plants, irrigation, soil, and maintenance to the local climate.
 In Albuquerque that climate is high desert at roughly 5,300 feet elevation: hot dry summers, occasional monsoon storms, cold winter snaps, and high evapotranspiration most of the year.
-A good xeriscape balances plants, shade, drainage, irrigation efficiency, maintenance, and curb appeal.
+A good xeriscape design in Albuquerque balances plants, shade, drainage, irrigation efficiency, maintenance, and curb appeal.
 It is not a bare-rock yard.
+Homeowners sometimes search for drought-tolerant landscaping, low-water landscaping, or desert landscaping — all of those describe the same project type.

 The ABCWUA rebate, briefly

-The Albuquerque Bernalillo County Water Utility Authority (ABCWUA) currently advertises a $3.00 per square foot rebate for qualifying turf-to-xeriscape conversions in its service area, with per-property and lifetime caps.
-The most important rule is that turf must not be removed before the project is pre-approved by ABCWUA.
+The Albuquerque Bernalillo County Water Utility Authority (ABCWUA) currently lists its xeriscape rebate at $3.00 per square foot for qualifying turf-to-xeriscape conversions in its service area.
+The most important rule is that ABCWUA application, initial inspection, and approval (Notice to Proceed) must happen before any turf removal.
 Removing turf first can disqualify the project.
-ABCWUA controls all eligibility, inspection, approval, and rebate payment.
+The Water Authority also lists requirements for plant allowance from the Xeriscape Guide plant list, conversion of spray irrigation to drip, bubblers, or hand-watering, at least 3 inches of mulch between plants, and itemized zero-balance receipts at final inspection.
+ABCWUA controls all eligibility, inspection, approval, amount, available funding, and payment timing.
 The matched provider can help prepare a rebate-ready plan, but cannot guarantee approval.
 Confirm current rules at abcwua.org.
+See the full ABCWUA xeriscape rebate guide for the step-by-step process.

 Plant palette

 Albuquerque sits high enough that lower-elevation desert plants (the kind common in Phoenix or Tucson) often do not survive winter cold snaps.
-Reliable Albuquerque xeriscape plants include: chamisa, apache plume, agave parryi, soaptree yucca, red yucca, Russian sage, salvia, autumn sage, penstemon, lavender, rosemary, blue grama, Mexican feather grass, desert willow, New Mexico olive, and Mexican elder.
+Reliable drought-tolerant and native plants for Albuquerque xeriscape include: chamisa, apache plume, agave parryi, soaptree yucca, red yucca, Russian sage, salvia, autumn sage, penstemon, lavender, rosemary, blue grama, Mexican feather grass, desert willow, New Mexico olive, and Mexican elder.
 Trees and large shrubs benefit from individual bubbler or single-emitter drip; ground covers and smaller shrubs do well on inline drip lines.

 Irrigation is the make-or-break detail

-NMSU Cooperative Extension reports that real-world landscape water savings depend heavily on irrigation design and management.
+NMSU Cooperative Extension notes that real-world landscape water savings depend heavily on irrigation design and management.
 A poorly run drip system on a xeriscape can undo most of the expected savings.
-Smart controllers tuned to evapotranspiration, pressure-compensating drip lines, separate tree and shrub zones, and seasonal scheduling are how good designs actually deliver their savings.
-ABCWUA generally requires that spray irrigation in the conversion area be capped or converted to drip, bubbler, or hand-watering for qualifying rebate projects.
+Pressure-compensating drip lines, separate tree and shrub zones, and seasonal scheduling are how good designs actually deliver their savings.
+A standard timer set and adjusted seasonally is enough for most projects — a smart controller is an optional upgrade.
+ABCWUA requires spray irrigation in the conversion area to be capped or converted to drip, bubblers, or hand-watering for qualifying rebate projects.
+See the full sprinkler-to-drip conversion guide.

 Cost factors